TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/typeobj.rst

    .. data:: Py_TPFLAGS_BASETYPE

       This bit is set when the type can be used as the base type of another type.
-If this bit is clear, the type cannot be subtyped (similar to a "final" class in Java).
+If this bit is clear, the type cannot be subtyped (similar to a "final" kundi in Java).

       **Inheritance:**